ocpi/ocpi/credentials.md

 This can be done by following the update procedure for the same version.
 By sending a PUT request to the credentials endpoint of this version, the other party will fetch and store the corresponding set of endpoints.

+### Errors during handshake

+When the Server connects back to the client during the credentials handshake, it might encounter problems.
+When this happens, the Server should add the status code: [3001](status_codes.md#3xxx-server-errors) in the response to the POST from the client.

 ### Required endpoints not available

-When two patries connect, it might happen that one of the parties expects a certain endpoint to be available at the other party.
+When two parties connect, it might happen that one of the parties expects a certain endpoint to be available at the other party.

 For example: a CPO could only want to connect when the CDRs endpoint is available in a eMSP system.